shajin-sha/zomato-merchant-API/README.md

 ### Zomato merchant API (unofficial) | 2022 - 2023

 > NOTE: I can't guarantee you will not be blocked by using this method, although it has worked for me, [More details](https://shajin-sha.github.io/zomato-api/).
-Trusted by many restaurant pos startups.